hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 exit
 ```

-Now modify `/boot/efi/EFI/Slackware/elilo.conf` for `UEFI` systems, or `/etc/lilo.conf` for `BIOS` systems.
+And modify `/boot/efi/EFI/Slackware/elilo.conf` for `UEFI` systems, or `/etc/lilo.conf` for `BIOS` systems to use the LVM volumes.
 Change the append line to:

 ```
 append="root=/dev/yourVG/yourLV vga=normal ro"